World hunger on the rise due to violent conflicts

 Community of Practice on the food security – stability nexus

-This Community of Practice aligns with the increasing realization that achieving SDG2 will not be possible without tackling the root causes of conflict and instability.
-It supports stakeholders working on these issues and helps to identify effective intervention strategies and lessons by supporting and organizing expert meetings, workshops, papers and other knowledge activities.
+This Community of Practice aligns with the increasing realisation that achieving SDG2 will not be possible without tackling the root causes of conflict and instability.
+It supports stakeholders working on these issues and helps to identify effective intervention strategies and lessons by supporting and organising expert meetings, workshops, papers and other knowledge activities.
 Key issues include how food security interventions can help work towards more resilient households, communities and food systems, how they can contribute to stability and can bridge humanitarian and development programming in protracted crisis areas.
 The Community of Practice focuses on putting knowledge to work for improved policy and practice, and to identify specific knowledge needs to be addressed.